square/react-native-square-reader-sdk/docs/get-started.md

 To use the React Native plugin on iOS devices, you need to install Reader SDK for iOS so it is available to the React Native library as a resource.
 The key installation steps are outlined below.
-For more information on installing Reader SDK for iOS, see the [Reader SDK iOS Setup Guide] at [docs.connect.squareup.com].
+For more information on installing Reader SDK for iOS, see [Reader SDK iOS Setup Guide].

 **TIP**: You can find the minimum supported Reader SDK version for iOS in the [root README] for this repo.